paulzhang-ladbrokes/sqlstyle.guide/_includes/sqlstyle.guide.md

 In PostgreSQL you should probably be writing subqueries with `WITH` clauses and mostly avoiding the use of inline subqueries.

-In MySQL or other query engines that do not support `WITH`, sub-queries should be left aligned 2 spaces to the right of the opening parentheses and then laid out using the same style as a `WITH` statement w/r/t parentheses.
+In MySQL or other query engines that do not support `WITH`, sub-queries should be left aligned 1 level indented to the right of the opening parentheses and then laid out using the same style as a `WITH` statement w/r/t parentheses.

 ```sql